flashlight/flashlight/README.md

 ^ Required if building with distributed training enabled (`FL_BUILD_DISTRIBUTED` — see the [build options](#build-options) below).
 Distributed training is required for all applications.

 #### Build Options
+The Flashlight CMake build accepts the following build options (prefixed with `-D` when running CMake from the command line):

 <div class="tg-wrap"><table>
 <thead>